PartyWumpus/C-to-befunge93/README.md

 ### Current Limitations
 None of these are full architectural failures (aside from perhaps linking) so should be resolvable.
 - Only supports ints as types
-- Doesn't support C loops (note the IR is perfectly capable of loops, I just haven't got the C parsing bit done)
+- Doesn't support goto
+- Doesn't support switch
 - Doesn't do a register allocation pass, which would probably make it a decent bit faster
 - No linking of any sort, all has to be in one file
 - No stdlib or anything from libc at all (might fudge some stdio in just for convinience before doing it properly)